Boggart: Distribution and place names

+The Boggart Census

+In 2019 folklorist Simon Young launched a survey to test modern understandings of the word 'boggart' in England and particularly Lancashire, Cheshire, Derbyshire and Yorkshire.
+Young collected 1,100 accounts, including about 400 negatives ('from the middle-aged and the elderly saying that they had never heard of boggarts while growing up').
+The census was released freely online by University of Exeter Press as an open access pdf.

 In popular culture

+Fiction

 Boggarts feature prominently in a number of popular fantasy novels, in various incarnations.
-These include the "boggles" in C. S. Lewis' The Chronicles of Narnia, the boggart in Susan Cooper's The Boggart and The Boggart and the Monster, the boggart in the Septimus Heap series, the boggarts in Joseph Delaney's The Wardstone Chronicles, and the boggart in William Mayne's Earthfasts, and Tasha Tudor's Corgi-related picture books.
-Other books, including The Spiderwick Chronicles, and Mark Del Franco's Convergent World books feature brownies which turn into boggarts when angered.
+These include the boggart in Susan Cooper's The Boggart and The Boggart and the Monster, the boggart in the Septimus Heap series, the boggarts in Joseph Delaney's Spook's series, the boggart in William Mayne's Earthfasts, and the boggarts in Tasha Tudor's Corgi-related picture books.